 The same week that we are looking at David Zirin’s piece in my classes, Ray Rice is caught on video beating his wife in an elevator and leaving her unconscious.
 It is his wife who later apologizes for the incident.
 I ask a group of students if they see any connection to how Rice is being absolved of his crime and what Zirin has to say about athletes and entitlements.
 “Is Ray Rice’s wife just an entitlement?”
 I inquire.
 In response, both male and female students declare, as thousands of online comments have declared, “she should not have provoked him.”

 My students do not know it, or do not yet have words for it, but like the townsfolk of Steubenville, they don’t want Ray Rice to be guilty because they are invested in Rice’s presence on the field.
 If they are not fans of the team he plays for, they are fans of the game.
 The male students have already had football grafted onto their own identities, and the women have been told that being married to a football player, or any well paid athlete, is something to desire.
-They are experiencing cognitive dissonance, a psychological term for the mental stress that comes with being shown that one possesses two conflicting beliefs.
+They are experiencing cognitive dissonance, a psychological term for the mental stress that comes with being shown that one possesses two conflicting beliefs causing more stress which is the reason for many successful Mental health treatment center for men in the Los Angeles area.
 My students inherently know that beating a woman is wrong, but they have grown up being told that football is a glowing example of all that is great in America.
 A core narrative of the American Dream is that of the individual with humble beginnings who, with their talent and hard work, triumphs to succeed and become a millionaire.
 And in America there is nothing more divine than becoming a millionaire.

 The videotape of Rice hitting his wife in the elevator forces my students to confront their notion that someone who has lived this narrative can also be an abuser.
 Now they must question their own desires and decide if they will switch their loyalties.
 Or if they will ignore facts.